IkrashHaroon/addtocart-by-ikrash/README.md

-AddToCart is a dynamic and responsive PHP-based shopping cart system featuring a clean, modern UI and smooth functionality.
+Add to Cart is a dynamic and responsive PHP-based shopping cart system featuring a clean, modern UI and smooth functionality.
 The system is built with responsive design principles to ensure compatibility across all devices.
 It provides a seamless user experience for managing items in the cart, calculating the grand total, and more.

 **Features**